Skip to main content

 val navigationHandler = ChatNavigationHandler { destination: ChatDestination ->

-// Perform some custom action here
+// Perform a custom action here

 true